open-pioneer/trails-openlayers-base-packages/src/packages/result-list/README.md

 });
 ```

+The `resultListColumns` attribute can be retrieved by accessing `layer.attributes["resultListColumns"]`.

+> Neither the map model nor the result list interprets `resultListColumns` by itself.
+> You have to forward this attribute into the `columns` property.

 ### Integrating the result list above the map

 The following snippet embeds the result list into a fixed-height box at the bottom of the container.
 The example assumes that the surrounding element (or one of its parents) uses `position: relative`.

-Consider configuring the `viewPadding` on the related `MapContainer` whenever the result list component is being displayed
-to inform the map about the "overlay".
+Configure the `viewPadding` on the associated `MapContainer` when the result list component is displayed to inform the map about the "overlay".

 ```jsx
 <Box